 Touch:

-Tactile dried plants exhibit (result of drought) (bring dried plants to the city to show people the results of the drought and let them touch them)
+plants to the city to show people the results of the drought and let

 Create healthy human touch experiences (eg back massages)